Hope you had a wonderful Easter Holiday!

-We hope you all had a wonderful 6 weeks holiday and got a good rest.
+We hope you all had a relaxing 2 weeks off and got a good rest.

 Monday – Reading records to be handed in, then checked for home reading (3x a week).

-Also, PE is on Monday, so don't forget your kit!!
+Also, PE is still on Tuesday, so don't forget your kit!!

 On Friday, you sit a weekly spelling test.